vuongducphuong/documentation/content/applications/general/email_communication/faq.rst

 Incoming emails
 ===============

-When you have an issue with incoming emails, there might not be an indication per se in Odoo.
+When you have an issue with incoming emails, there might not be an indication per se in Leansoft.
 This is the client who tries to contact a database who will get a bounce (most of the time 550: mailbox unavailable).